Below Is the Permission to Publish This Essay

 The above quote also appears in the book The Scriptures, a “restored” version of the Bible published by the so-called Institute for Scripture Research.

-Before we look a little closer to the above claims, first let us see how the name Zeus is pronounced in Greek, for, after all, it is the Greeks who are supposed to have messed the whole thing up.
+Based on that and on the evidence of modern Greek pronunciation (modern Greek is the closest relative to Biblical Greek), let us see how the name Zeus was mostly likely pronounced.
 In English Zeus is pronounced as "züs" because the -eu takes the sound of a -u or the sound of the -oo as in "zoo".

 In Greek, however, the name Zeus is written Ζευς and is pronounced as “Zefs” (with a strong e and a strong f sound) as follows: